-Selfie Art With make-up functions (pages 41, 49), you can make adjustments to skin color and skin smoothness for stunning portrait images.
-The following image types are also available: Elegant, Foggy, Fairy, Nostalgic, Vivid, Square.
-You can use the steps below to select the type of image you want to shoot.
-1Slide the selfie pad to select the image type.
-2Double-tap to apply.
+Selfie Art You can use the steps below to select the type of image you want to shoot.
+1 Slide the selfie pad to select the image type.
+2 Tap to apply.
 Shutter Sliding the selfie pad starts a countdown, after which a snapshot is recorded.
-However, selfie pad shooting is not supported while shooting with any one of the settings below.
-Motion Shutter, Posing Shot, Triple Shot (BEST SHOT) Zoom Sliding the selfie pad performs a zoom operation.
+Zoom Sliding the selfie pad performs a zoom operation.
 Off Selfie pad operation disabled.

-- To execute or cancel the assigned operation, double-tap the selfie pad.
-For information about selfie pad operation, see page 19. - Movie recording is not possible while Selfie Art is assigned to the selfie pad.
+To execute or cancel the assigned operation, double-tap the selfie pad.
+For information about selfie pad operation, see page 19.

-Square Image Sizes
+■ Square Image Sizes

 You can shoot a square snapshot with an aspect ratio of 1:1 by selecting "Square" for Selfie Art.
-See page 66 for details.
+See page 62 for details.